 The Alexander Technique Wooden Horse

-Many people lock their knees when standing, stiffen their ankles and, in effect, jam their legs back into their pelvis.
-The long-term effect of this habit is that the legs become ‘glued’ to the pelvis and function as though they are one unit.
-This, in turn, undermines good head-neck-spine coordination, and becomes one of the major causes of chronic back problems.
+Many people lock their knees when standing, stiffen their ankles and jam their legs back into their pelvis.
+The long-term effect of this habit is that the legs become glued to the pelvis and function as though they are one unit.
+This, in turn, undermines good head-neck-spine coordination, and can become one of the major causes of chronic back problems.

-I have found that using an Alexander tool called the ‘horse’ helps students better sense their legs, free up their leg joints and ‘unglue’ their legs from their torso.
-When this is accomplished, often chronic back and neck problem resolve.
+I have found that using an Alexander tool called the ‘Horse’ helps students better sense their legs, free up their leg joints and unglue their legs from their torso.
+When this is accomplished, often chronic back and neck problems resolve.

-I was told that F. M. Alexander initially developed the horse for a young girl with spina bifida who was unable to sit in a chair.
-As he saw how easy it was for her to organize her Primary Control seated on the horse, he decided to use it with many of his students.
+Walter Carrington, I often heard, initially developed the Horse Procedure for a young girl with spina bifida who was unable to sit in a chair.
+He saw how much easier it was for her to organize her Primary Control while straddling the wooden Horse, and he soon began using it with many of his other students.

 Although it is not commonly part of the repertoire of Alexander teachers today, I find the Horse Procedure invaluable as a teaching tool.
 I recently designed different styles of Horses with cushioning that does away with the need for a saddle.
 One of these styles is a Horse designed for maintaining one’s Primary Control while watching television, playing video games or working at a computer as shown in the photo.